danielgtaylor/aglio/README.md

 Render the given input API Blueprint AST with the given options.
 Calls `done(err, html)` when finished, either passing an error or the rendered HTML output as a string.

 #### Example Theme
-The following is a very simple example theme.
-See the [full source]() for information on how to package and publish the theme. **Note**: it only returns a very simple string instead of rending out the API Blueprint AST.
+The following is a very simple example theme. **Note**: it only returns a very simple string instead of rending out the API Blueprint AST.
+Normally you would invoke a template engine and output the resulting HTML that is generated.

 ```javascript
 // Get the theme's configuration options